woo-soojin/ORB_SLAM3/README.md

 We use [Pangolin](https://github.com/stevenlovegrove/Pangolin) for visualization and user interface.
 Dowload and install instructions can be found at: https://github.com/stevenlovegrove/Pangolin.

 ## OpenCV
+The original repository tested with OpenCV 3.2.0 and 4.4.0*.
+However, this repository was test with OpenCV 4.2.0* [OpenCV](http://opencv.org)

-We use [OpenCV](http://opencv.org) to manipulate images and features.
-Dowload and install instructions can be found at: http://opencv.org. **Required at leat 3.0.
-Tested with OpenCV 3.2.0 and 4.4.0**.
+Dowload and install instructions can be found at: http://opencv.org.

 ## Eigen3
 Required by g2o (see below).
 Download and install instructions can be found at: http://eigen.tuxfamily.org. **Required at least 3.1.0**.